CaretakerGob/studio/src/context/PROJECT_CONTEXT_HISTORY.md

 ### 3.13.
 Hunter's Nexus (`/hunters-nexus`)
 - **Description:** Session-based game management hub, supporting multiple characters.
 - **Functionality:**
-    - **Multi-Character Support & Display:** Party members (up to 4) are displayed in a grid as the main character view.
+    - **Multi-Character Support & Display**: Main view displays a grid of party members (up to 4).
 Each character card shows their avatar, name, and interactive trackers for HP, Sanity, and Bleed Points.
+The individual cards in this grid are clickable to set the character as "active".
-    - **Active Character:** One character is "active" for Arsenal selection and detailed modal views.
-Clicking a character's card in the grid sets them as active.
+    - **Active Character Focus**: Arsenal selection and detailed modal views operate on the selected active character.
+    - **Active Character Image Display**: A dedicated card is displayed above the party grid, showing the active character's name and a large, clickable image (opens in modal).
-    - **Party Management:** "Manage Party" button in the page header opens a dialog to add/remove characters.
+    - Party Management Dialog: Add/remove characters.
+"Manage Party" button relocated to the page header.
-    - **Individual Character Session State:** Each character in the party has its own session-specific data (current HP, Sanity, Bleed, modifiers, arsenal, ability states).
+    - Stat tracking (HP, Sanity, Bleed Points) with session modifiers.
+MV and DEF visible only in modal.
+HP, Sanity, Bleed trackers are stacked vertically for each character in the main grid.
     - Session Crypto Tracker: Global for the session.
-    - Displays selected arsenal card (front/back images) for the active character.
+    - Arsenal and equipment display for active character.
+    - Integrated dice roller and card generator.
-    - Allows clicking on character avatar (in modal) and arsenal card images (on main page for active character) to view them in a larger modal.
+    - Character avatar and arsenal card image modals.
-    - Character details modal: Displays full stats (including MV/DEF), weapons, abilities, and skills for the active character.
+    - Modal for active character details (stats, weapons, abilities, skills).
-    - **Save/Load Nexus Session**: Saves/loads the entire party's state to/from Firestore.
+    - Save Nexus Session: Logged-in users can save their current party's state to Firestore.
-    - **Reset Nexus Session**: Clears the entire party and session data.
+    - Load/Delete Nexus Session: Functionality added to settings dropdown.
+    - Reset Nexus Session: Functionality added to settings dropdown.
 - **Data Sources:** Character templates from `character-sheet-ui.tsx`, Arsenal Cards from Google Sheets.
 Party state is client-side, can be persisted.

 ### 3.14.
 Terms of Service (`/terms`) & Privacy Policy (`/privacy`)